 Connection Recovery Support Group

-This group is open to anyone with a mental health condition aged 31 and older.
+This group is now open to anyone with a mental health condition aged 18 and above.

 “It is not easy to talk about what’s really going on with you,” said Pat, a group leader.
 “The NAMI Connection format helps smooth the way, especially for newcomers, with the structure of an agenda, group guidelines, and principles of support.”